johnwargo/johnwargo-static-11ty/src/posts/2013/domino-server-405-error.md

 tags: post
 ---

-I’m trying to wrap up an article series for The View (www.eview.com) on developing Sencha Touch applications for IBM Lotus Domino and ran into a problem that I can’t seem to find a solution for – can you help me out?
+I'm trying to wrap up an article series for The View (www.eview.com) on developing Sencha Touch applications for IBM Lotus Domino and ran into a problem that I can't seem to find a solution for – can you help me out?
 Please?

-I’ve created a simple competitive information database in Notes and exposed it to mobile devices using several methods.
+I've created a simple competitive information database in Notes and exposed it to mobile devices using several methods.
 I first built a Rhodes application (www.rhomobile.com) that synchronized data with the Domino server and wrote a series of articles about it.
 You can see a sample screen shot of the Rhodes application in Figure 1.

 ![](/images/2013/domino-405-error-1.png)